High-density solids pump: Operating features

 Piston pumps with S-tube are suitable for concrete and mortar, for sludges with a solids content of up to 50% by weight and a fluctuating particle size distribution but also for conveying fly ash, coal or minerals in a suspension.

 The large cross section of the holes in the spectacle plate means that with a delivery cylinder diameter of e.g. 200 mm it is possible to pump high-density solids with a mean grain size of as much as 80 mm.
 The maximum diameter of individual foreign bodies may be as high as 60% of the diameter of the delivery line - in this example this would be 120 mm.

 Type: Piston pump with seat valves (two-cylinder pump)

 Construction details

-The steel housing of the seat valve pump contains four hydraulically controlled seat valves, two suction and two delivery valves for the two hydraulic cylinders.
+In lieu of check valves operated by the fluid being pumped, the steel housing of a seat valve pump contains four hydraulically operated seat valves, one suction and one delivery valve per piston.
 The suction and discharge valves are synchronized with the hydraulics of the delivery pistons - this ensures that the contents of the delivery cylinder is equal at all times to the volume being pumped.
 Once the "sucking" piston reaches its end position, the corresponding suction or delivery valve is simultaneously closed or opened.
 If there is overpressure in the delivery line, the suction valve will close first.
 This prevents the pumped medium from being pushed out of the pressure line back into the hopper.

-This pump does not need check valves.